WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

 - You need to change the task_name and user_name to your own
 - Number of **slots** is the number of GPUs you want to use
 - In **bind_mounts**, the first host_path/container_path maps your workspace directory into the container; And the second maps the dataset directory (/data) into the container.
+- In `environment.image`, an official image by *Determined AI* is used. *Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that includes common deep learning libraries and frameworks.
+You can also [develop your custom image](https://gpu.cvgl.lab/docs/prepare-environment/custom-env.html) based on your project dependency.

 ## Submit